Complaint Handling Procedure

 We are committed to providing a high-quality legal service to all our clients.
-If something goes wrong, we need you to tell us about it.
+When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.
 If at any point you become unhappy with the service we provide to you or you have concerns about your bill, then you should inform us immediately so that we can do our best to resolve the problem for you.

 If you have a complaint, please contact us with the details.